-The Department of Human Services rate estimator lets you estimate your payment rate of age pension , based on your current or proposed circumstances.
+The Services Australia rate estimator lets you estimate your payment rate of age pension , based on your current or proposed circumstances.
 It does not work out if you will be eligible for a payment.
 To use the rate estimator go to humanservices.gov.au/estimators

 Transfer balance cap

 The transfer balance cap restricts the amount that can be transferred into an account-based pension.
 At 1 July 2020 the cap is $1.6m and will increase in $100,000 increments in line with price inflation.
 If at the time of retirement your projected account balance exceeds the (indexed) transfer balance cap, the maximum possible amount will be transferred into an account-based pension and any excess balance will be retained in an accumulation account.